coronabytes/dotnet-arangodb/README.md

 ## Initialize context
 - Realm prefixes all further database handles
-- JWT needs to be refreshd once a month or whatever your expiration is configred to
+- JWT needs to be refreshed once a month or whatever your expiration is configured to
 ```csharp
 var arango = new ArangoContext("Server=http://localhost:8529;Realm=myproject;User ID=root;Password=;");
 arango.RefreshJwtAuth();